USask-BINFO/SV-JIM/README.md

   - **Links to production or demo instances**
   - Describe what sets this apart from related-projects.
 Linking to another doc or page is OK if this can't be expressed in a sentence or two.

+## Supported formats

+SV-JIM requires genome assemblies for a reference and query sample in FASTA format and a set of long-reads from the query sample in FASTQ format.
+The input genome assembly files must be pre-downloaded by the user and either placed in the `./Genomes/` folder in the provided workflow directories or the path information for there location must be updated in the configuration file prior to execution.

+After execution, SV-JIM produces multiple SV result files in Variant Call Format (VCF)

+Similarly, the read data can be downloaded in advance and placed in the `./Long_Reads/` directory; however, SV-JIM can also execute an SRA Tools prefetch command if provided with only the long-read data's accession number from NCBI.

 ## Dependencies